Kerry Committee: Findings

 The Kerry Committee report, formally titled Drugs, Law Enforcement and Foreign Policy, was the final report of the subcommittee.
 The report was released on April 13, 1989, and included discussions of drug trafficking in the Bahamas, Colombia, Cuba and Nicaragua, Haiti, Honduras, and Panama.
 The longest chapter in the report was on narcotics trafficking and the Nicaraguan Contras.
 The Subcommittee determined that there was "substantial evidence of drug smuggling... on the part of individual Contras, Contra suppliers, Contra pilots, mercenaries who worked with the Contras, and Contra supporters".
 It "did not find that Contra leaders were personally involved in drug trafficking".

 The Kerry Committee report found that "the Contra drug links included...
 Payments to drug traffickers by the U.S. State Department of funds authorized by the Congress for humanitarian assistance to the Contras, in some cases after the traffickers had been indicted by federal law enforcement agencies on drug charges, in others while traffickers were under active investigation by these same agencies."

 Reception

 The report did not initially receive significant news coverage.
 Some of its allegations were reintroduced into public discourse during the 1996 series Dark Alliance by reporter Gary Webb at The San Jose Mercury News.
 Oliver North publicly denounced the report.
 Peter Kornbluh said that North mischaracterized what the report claimed and that North's own diaries (released in 2004) show North was aware of the allegations surrounding the Contras and their supply network.
 North has said he passed on some of his suspicions of drug smuggling to the DEA.
-But a 1994 investigation by the The Washington Post found no evidence that he had done so.
+But a 1994 investigation by The Washington Post found no evidence that he had done so.